The Oxford Centre for Buddhist Studies (‘OCBS’) is a Recognised Independent Centre of Oxford University (RIC).

 - Ven.
 Hin Hung Sik - Director of the Centre of Buddhist Studies of the University of Hong Kong.

 - Prof. Dr. Ernst Steinkellner - Guest Researcher, Institute for the Cultural and Intellectual History of Asia, University of Austria.

 - Prof. Paul M. Harrison - George Edward Burnell Chair in Religious Studies at Stanford University.

 - Prof. Dr. Cristina Scherrer-Schaub - Chair of History of Indian Buddhism, Ecole Pratique des Hautes Etudes, Paris.

 - Prof. S Hwang - Associate Professor, Major of Indian Philosophy, Dongguk University, Seoul.

 - Prof. Shoryu Katsura - Professor, Ryukoku University.

-- Prof. Florin Deleanu - Director of the International Institute for Buddhist Studies (affiliated to the International College for Postgraduate Buddhist Studies)
+- Prof. Florin Deleanu - Professor at the International Institute for Buddhist Studies (affiliated to the International College for Postgraduate Buddhist Studies)

 - Prof. Akira Saito - Professor in the Dept. of Indian Philosophy and Buddhist Studies, Graduate School of Humanities & Faculty of Letters, University of Tokyo